sagelabs/standards/comp-sci/README.md

 ## Course: Networking

+- Analyze and interpret network metrics
-- Identify a network’s components and describe their role.
+- Identify a network’s components and describe their role
-- Categorize the protocols by layers.
-- Interpret network metrics outputted by different tools.
-- Assemble a HTTP request and response.
+- Use the HTTP Protocol to assemble an HTTP request and response
+- Identify and analyze network protocols
+- Identify and analyze secure network protocols

 ---